JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code adds two integers and returns the result
+This code computes a number to the power of another number